To a beginner knitting may seem like little more than just clicking your needles together with your favorite choice of knitting yarns.

 Firstly, a thick yarn will naturally lend itself to larger stitches.
 This can help to compensate for tense knitting styles where the stitches are a little on the small size.

-Heavy year will also stretch more.
+A heavy yarn will also stretch more.
 To really assess the size of your gauge you should wash your miniature garment and then measure it.
 Heavy yarns will help to increase the size of your finished product.

 - Knitting tension